web-izmerenie/avto-lux161/README.md

 ### Deploy with clean database

-If you start with new empty database, run this command before start server:
+May be you wan't to know how to create new database and new user to access this database?
+Then [read this first](#prepare-new-database).

 ```bash
 $ ./avto-lux/manage.py dbsync